 So what is a page about fundraising and music doing on the website of a preservation company?
 It’s true, music and preservation go together.
 Public spaces or buildings in need of preservation need what music provides.

 Your cause is simple: raise money to save a building or open space.
 But let’s take money as an end, and put that at the tail end of the priority list for a moment.
 The most important thing you’ll need to raise is public awareness of the cause.
 In this crazy world, just another plea for money gets lost in all the noise.
 It needs to be an upbeat call to action, one that’s uplifting and fun to be a part of.
 The community needs to see your cause as a worthwhile one.

-Second, you’ll need a dedicated volunteer army.
+Next, you’ll need a dedicated volunteer army.
 Volunteers make a project run, pure and simple.
-A very small group, no matter how dedicated, will run out of steam as plateaus are hit and progress slows periodically.
+A very small group, no matter how dedicated, will run out of steam as the natural cycle of ebb and flow sets in.
 Fresh faces are always needed as turnover with volunteers can be high.

 Lastly, the money.
 Without the first two, money won’t happen.
 You might attract a few donors, but that will stop quickly as a project loses steam.